ADORORG/orbital-ador/nft_instance/README.md

 This repository contain Alkane factory contract for minting digital artefact.

 ## Features
-- No hardcoded NFT name or symbol
+- No hard-coded NFT name or symbol
-- Name and symbol are passed to the `initialize' function.
+- Name and symbol are passed to the `initialize` function.
-- Deloy once and clone forever!
+- Deploy once and clone forever!

 ## License